Portland ME: Lighthouses, Lobster, and L.L. Bean

 If you want to see a moose, detour over to Len Libby, home to the world’s only life-sized chocolate moose.
 No, it’s not alive, but it’s is a moose, and while here, you can sweeten your life with house-made ice cream and chocolates.

 Cap the day in Freeport, home to the L. L. Bean campus, along with dozens of factory stores and outlets.
 The flagship store never closes, and rock stars or other celebs visiting Portland usually shop in the wee hours of the morning.
 The downside of moonlight shopping is that none of the other Bean stores, including the outlet, or any of the other shops are open.

 If by some strange chance you haven’t head your fill of lobster yet, you have two more options: Harraseeket Lunch & Lobster on the harbor in South Freeport, or Day’s Crabmeat & Lobster on a tidal estuary in Yarmouth.

 Where to Stay in Portland Maine if you only have one day

-The Chadwick, a four-room bed-and-breakfast in a quiet West End area, charms guests with personal service, great breakfasts, and stylish rooms.
+- The Chadwick: The Chadwick is a four-room bed-and-breakfast in a quiet West End area, charms guests with personal service, great breakfasts, and stylish rooms.